kladama/kladama-api-python/README.md

     print(response.__str__())
 ```

-## How to get data from a periodic subscription
+## How to get last data from a periodic subscription

 ```python
 # create get subscription info